jitacm/-30DaysDevChallenge-/30_days_of_javascript/Project_10 - Quiz App/readme.md

 The Quiz App is designed to provide a fun and interactive way to test knowledge on various topics.
 It features multiple questions, each with several possible answers, and calculates the user's score at the end of the quiz.

-## Features

-- Multiple-choice questions
-- Instant feedback on answers
-- Score calculation
-- Easy to add new questions

 ### How It Works